 Frissell Crossing Campground – Willamette National Forest – Blue River, OR (east of Eugene area) – This beautiful and quiet campground is $15 per night.
 Amenities include picnic tables, toilets, and drinking water.
 There are 12 sites total and they are first come, first served.

 Williamson River Boondocking – Chiloquin, OR – There are 20 campsites available here, first come, first served.
-It costs $10 per night for a single unit and $5 a night for each additional vehicle.
+It costs $10 per night for a single unit and $5 a night for each additional vehicle (some sites are free).
 Amenities include tent camping, picnic tables, vault toilets, drinking water, and parking.
 Fishing is a popular activity here.

 Ludlum Campground – Rogue River-Siskiyou National Forest – Brookings, OR – There are 7 campsites with barrier free picnic tables and fire pits.
 There are flush toilets and drinking water available along with garbage disposal.
 It costs $10 per campsite and is just minutes from ocean beaches.
 There are plenty of hiking opportunities available here as well.